 Koh Phi Phi

-Koh Phi Phi is known for its lively activities and heavy tourist development, particularly in Tonsai Village.
-However, you can still find unique experiences, such as Muay Thai boxing matches, which allow tourists to participate while showcasing traditional Thai boxing.
+Koh Phi Phi is known for its lively activities and heavy tourist development, particularly in Tonsai Village, but you can still find unique experiences there.

 Pros: Muay Thai boxing matches, many jungle treks, hidden beaches.